-Simon Lee Recycled Guitar from Seized Pirated CDs
+1. Simon Lee Recycled Guitar from Seized Pirated CDs

-Musical instruments from found objects
+2. Musical instruments from found objects

 Musical instruments the students at the Applewild School in Massachusetts made from found objects are great eco-friendly products.
 Since the students didn’t have enough money to buy new and advanced instruments, they simply created what they wanted from rustic objects.
-They utilized trashed articles such as washboards, PVC piping, pans, pots, water jugs and others to craft a set of musical instruments, which produce exciting tunes and harmony.
+Furthremore, they utilized trashed articles such as washboards, PVC piping, pans, pots, water jugs and others to craft a set of musical instruments, which produce exciting tunes and harmony.

-Orchestra of Recycled Instruments
+3. Orchestra of Recycled Instruments

 Students at the Sonidos De La Tierra, Paraguay have created various musical instruments out of kitchen and other found objects.
 The Sonidos De La Tierra is an organization that runs music workshops and other education charities for the deprived in the country.
-Thus, students under the organization have developed these music instruments indigenously as they can’t afford high-end instruments.
+Therefore, students under the organization have developed these music instruments indigenously as they can’t afford high-end instruments.

-Symphonies and melodies out of junk
+4. Symphonies and melodies out of junk

 At the last year’s Zooart Festival in Italy, architects Marcelo Ertorteguy and Sara Valente presented a giant guitar, which was made in help of two big water tanks.
 Named Stereo TANK, the massive musical instrument has a set of 5-gallon buckets, a wooden frame and some rope besides the water tanks.
 Music from the inhabitable guitar is amplified by the tanks at both ends.

-Recycled World of Barry Faulkner
+6. Recycled World of Barry Faulkner

 Brisbane, Australia-based designer Barry Faulkner is an expert in designing musical instruments from various recycled materials.
 The one you see in the image is an ordinary 6-string guitar, which is built from recycled stuffs.
 Faulkner has made use of fishing line to craft the guitar that has a piezo pickup also.
-The designer has also designed various instruments using materials like fretless plastic fingerboard, old solid timber and ironing board etc…
+Moreover, the designer has also designed various instruments using materials like fretless plastic fingerboard, old solid timber and ironing board etc…

 CanUnDrum is a popular musical troupe from Santa Clarita Valley.
 What makes this troupe unique is that they produce music from recycled everyday objects like buckets, pots, pans, PVC pipes and others.
 CanUnDrum was formed in 2004 and the team has been performing shows in various parts of the country.
 The group includes three drummers, who enjoy composing music from these types of recycled materials as they won’t make much impact on nature.

-Guitar from recycled ice cream sticks
+8. Guitar from recycled ice cream sticks

-Musical instruments from trash
+9. Musical instruments from trash

 New York-based artist and musician Ken Butler is a passionate designer of musical instruments from trash.
 His wonderful instrument collection that he calls “hybrid instruments” at the Mulvane Art Museum is a thing of surprise for spectators.
-Butler used to produce musical instruments from abandoned objects like hockey sticks, umbrella, hair clips, combs and much more.
+Moreover, Butler used to produce musical instruments from abandoned objects like hockey sticks, umbrella, hair clips, combs and much more.
 Most of his products are stringed instruments and they make use contact mics to amplify the sound.

-Michael Bingham’s junk musical instrument
+10. Michael Bingham’s junk musical instrument

 Being an art teacher by profession, Michael Bingham is an ardent designer of musical instruments from trash.
 Bingham and his son used to go out for a trash collecting spree to design wonderful musical instruments out of them.
 Bingham’s “Sound Sculpture” as he calls it is a combination of many recycled items such as kitchen bowls, umbrella base, legs of a table and others.
 Well, along with unique and melodic music, Bingham’s designs look quite fantastic as well.